What is the distance between top and bottom kitchen cabinets?

 Next, consider the height of your family members.
 If you’re on the taller side, you might want to raise those upper cabinets a bit higher.
 Conversely, if you have little ones who love to help out, keeping them lower can make cooking a family affair.
 It’s all about creating a space that feels comfortable for everyone.

-READ How to clean white cabinets kitchen?
+READ How much to install cabinets in kitchen?

 Now, let’s talk about aesthetics.
 The distance between your cabinets can also affect the overall look of your kitchen.
 A wider gap can create a more open feel, while a tighter fit can give a cozy, intimate vibe.
 Think of it like the difference between a spacious living room and a snug reading nook—both have their charm, but they serve different purposes.